notepad-plus-plus/npp-usermanual/content/docs/session.md

 You can move a file from one place in the Project panel into a different Folder or Project by dragging the file within the Project Panel and dropping it on the name of the Project or Folder you want the file to move into.
 Other than that, there aren't other drag-and-drop features in the Project Panel.

-Project files always contain file paths relative to the location of the project file itself.
-Thus, if a project file is stored in a filesystem folder which is part of a project, it is very easy to move that folder to another location on the hard disk.
-If the project file is loaded from its new location it will still work.
+Project Workspace files always contain file paths relative to the location of the workspace file itself.
+Thus, if a workspace file is stored in a filesystem folder which is part of a project, it is very easy to move that folder to another location on the hard disk.
+If the workspace file is loaded from its new location it will still work to load the local copy of the project.
+(Because these files contain relative paths, when you open an existing workspace file or save a new workspace file, Notepad++ will default to being in the same directory as the file you are actively editing.
+If you prefer a centralized directory to store all your workspace files, you will have to manually change to that directory to open or save there.)

 ### Project Panel Specifics